Warszawa1/learning-authentication/README.md

 ## 🔐 Authentication and Security

-In this project, I explored various levels of authentication and security measures, building up to OAuth.
+In the next projects, I explored various levels of authentication and security measures, building up to OAuth.
 Here are the key concepts covered:

 **1.Basic Authentication (Email and Password)
     The simplest form of authentication.
     Implementation details: storing passwords securely.

-**2.Encryption and Hashing
-    Understanding the differences between encryption and hashing.
-    Implementation of secure password hashing algorithms.

-**3.Salting Passwords
-    Adding salt to passwords for improved encryption.
-    Preventing rainbow table attacks.

 4.**Cookies and Sessions Management
     Using cookies to store session information securely.